-Taken as a whole, the front receivers were more difficult to install than the rear ones.
+Taken as a whole, the Talon’s front receivers were more difficult to install than the rear receivers.
 Part of the difficulty lies in the tight confines where the front receivers are located.
 Elbow room is lacking.
 The receivers are mounted over the front leaf spring perch mount.
-Each tie down receiver has a large hole which is placed over the large bolt head shown in the picture below.
+Each tie-down receiver has a large hole which is placed over the large bolt head shown in the picture below.
 The vertical hook bracket is used to install the top of the receiver while the mid-section is secured using a metal clamp strap.
 Due to the height and difficult angle, you may have some difficulty lining up the hook bracket with the hole at the top of the receiver.
 Keep at it if you’re having trouble moving the hook bracket, it will move, you just have to get it at the right angle to slide around.

 The clamp strap was much easier to reach and install.
 The strap, which has a dog-leg shape, was installed just above and behind the perch mount bolt shown in the picture above.
 Unfortunately, I found that one side of the strap doesn’t sit perfectly flush due to the radius edge on one side of the perch mount opening (see the small opening to the right of the large bolt in the photo above).
 Torklift confirmed that this isn’t a problem as long as the nut is tightened to specs.
 If you look at the picture below you’ll notice the slight off-angle of one of the installed bolts.
-The only complaint I have with this portion of the install is that the bolts used for the clamp strap are too short, they need to be at least a 1/2 inch longer.
+The only complaint I have with this portion of the install is that the bolts used for the clamp strap are too short, they need to be at least a 1/2-inch longer.
 Each front receiver took a little over 30 minutes to install with an extra set of hands to help.

-alignment of the receiver just right.
-Though the directions don’t specifically say, I recommend tightening the clamp strap nuts first before moving on to the hook bracket nut at the top of the receiver.
+Torklift’s instructions state that you should hand-tighten the nuts first before tightening everything up to 40 foot pounds.
+It’s important that you do this to allow a little play in the receiver to get the alignment of the receiver just right.
+Though the directions don’t specifically say, we recommend tightening the clamp strap nuts first before moving on to the hook bracket nut at the top of the receiver.
 Alignment of the clamp strap is crucial as there isn’t much wiggle room to allow sufficient clearance of the bolts.
-Even after getting the alignment right, however, I still found that the Talon front receiver tubes were tilted forward just a bit.
+Even after getting the alignment right, however, we still found that the Talon front receiver tubes were tilted forward just a bit.
 Torklift confirmed that this isn’t a problem and is quite normal for this particular installation (the steel Torklift receivers have this same quirk).